shaominfeng/nestjs-starter/README.md

 $ npm install
 $ npm start         # visit http://localhost:3000/
 ```
-1. You need install nvm 1.1.9(< 1.1.9 will meet some bug) from here, and then install node v16.14.2 by nvm (nvm install 16.14.2 & nvm use 16.14.2).
-2. And then, you need clone the repo.
-Run `git@github.com:shaominfeng/react-ant-design-start.git` in work folder.
-3. cd to bff-starter folder.
-Run `npm install` in this path.
-4. `npm run start`

 ## Feature
 - :bulb: **Mock**: Mock api for frontend local test